tektechnologies/Instructor-Prep/201/class-13.md

     - Keys(stringy) are mostly strings. bracket notation is a string in qoutes. that is how we get those values.
     - Keys are also call properties.
     - values: numbers, strings, functions, arrays, other objects, values can be about any data type.
-- We treat keys like variables.
+- We treat keys like letiables.
-- When we have a constructor involved we call that an instance variables.
+- When we have a constructor involved we call that an instance letiables.
 - console
 ```js
    allPizzasArray[0]